madhavgopi3/ChordPilot/README.md

 ### Piano Roll and MML

 The piano roll is implemented using [webaudio-pianoroll](https://github.com/g200kg/webaudio-pianoroll), which is a GUI library for displaying piano rolls used in music applications.
 The output from this pianoroll is by default stored in the form of Music Macro Language (MML).
 MML is a method of transcribing musical notation as sequence data, which then gets processed into binary performance data, akin to MIDI, for a computer to playback.
+The pianoroll is scrollable by clicking and dragging on the axes.
+Alternatively, the time axis is also scrollable with the mousewheel.

 MML can be decoded in the following way: